influxdata/docs-v2/content/v2.0/cloud/monitor-alert/manage-notification-endpoints/delete-notification-endpoints.md

 If notifications are no longer sent to an endpoint, complete the steps below to delete the endpoint, and then [update notification rules](/v2.0/cloud/monitor-alert/manage-notification-rules/update-notification-rules) with a new notification endpoint as needed.

+## Delete a notification endpoint in the UI

 1. Select the **Monitoring and Alerting** icon from the sidebar.

     {{< nav-icon "alerts" >}}

+2. Under **Notification Rules**, find the rule you want to delete.
+3. Click the delete icon, then click **Delete** to confirm.